 How to write a webinar description that grabs attention?

 Words have power.
-Although these days visuals are continuing to gain popularity, written content is still highly important.
+Although these days visuals are continuing to gain popularity, the written content is still highly important.
 Users type questions and phrases into browsers to find solutions to their problems.
 That's actually how they might come across your website or stumble upon your online event and hit the "participate" button.
 But the potency of the words you use in your webinar description is much more comprehensive.
+When you write a description, you create more valuable content for your clients.

 The title of your live video should be eye-catching in order to attract new leads.
 The description is there to make them stay, hit that "participate" button and actually take part in your webinar.
 It should be entertaining as well as informative, as that's the area where you play your cards (at least to some extent).
 Plus, words are invaluable for bots and can help you rank better in SERPs.

 These are just a few reasons why you should take a moment to think about your webinar description.
+But how to write a description?
 In this article, we’re going to explain what exactly you can do to write a gripping one, so let’s dive into the topic.

 What is a webinar description?

-Writing about your webinar’s subject, the agenda, and any special activities that you’ve prepared for your attendees is essential.
+You can write a description of your webinar’s subject, as the agenda, and any special activities that you’ve prepared for your attendees are essential.
 This is the only way to show how valuable the content that you’re going to present is.
-With a gripping text, you can make your webinar stand out from the crowd.
+With gripping text, you can make your webinar stand out from the crowd.

 How does a webinar’s description relate to the topic?